Ferguson, Baltimore, and Beyond

 HearSay from the Headlines

-Join us for today's edition of HearSay from the Headlines, where we tackle the latest news headlines that have you talking.
-Today we'll consider the impending update from the Governor's Climate Change and Resiliency Update Commission with the new director of William & Mary's Coastal Policy Clinic.
-Our lines are open, and we invite you to let us know your thoughts by joining us live at 440-2665 or 1-800-940-2240.
+Join us for another edition of Headlines, when we tackle the latest news headlines that have you talking.
+Today we'll unpack new polling data from CNU's Wason Center about who residents of Virginia are most likely to vote for come this November's Presidential Election.
+Join us with your thoughts by calling in live at 440-2665 or 1-800-940-2240.
 You can also e-mail the program at email@example.com or join us on our Facebook page www.facebook.com/hearsaywithcathylewis.

 *PLEASE NOTE, TOPICS AND GUESTS ARE SUBJECTLS TO CHANGE